Information on COVID-19 vaccination

-- The BioNTech-Pfizer vaccine will be used to people aged over 16
+- The BioNTech-Pfizer and Moderna´s vaccines will be used to people aged over 12

 Even after the vaccination, it is still important to maintain a safe distance to others, exercise proper hand hygiene and cough etiquette, wear a mask, get tested in case symptoms emerge and follow all the other instructions to prevent the COVID-19 disease from spreading.
 You can read instructions on THL’s website.

-Any vaccine can cause side effects.
+All vaccinations may cause symptoms and adverse reactions.
 The majority of vaccine-related adverse reactions occur within six weeks of vaccination.

 The most common symptoms caused by a vaccine include symptoms on the injection site, such as discomfort, redness, heat and swelling.
 Temporary general symptoms are also very common, such as fatigue, headache, muscle and joint pain, chills, nausea, and fever.